-After a student has officially registered for a class, the student is considered to be a member of the class unless the student officially drops the class or withdraws from the University.
+After a student has officially registered for a class, the student is considered to be a member of the class unless the student officially drops the class, withdraws from the University, cancelled by administrative authority, or is permanently excluded by the Student Academic Grievance Committee.
 Discontinuing class attendance without officially dropping or withdrawing from the University will be an unofficial withdrawal, and the student will retain financial obligation.
-Failure to file a notification on the approved form in the Office of the Registrar will result in the grade of "F" or "FA."
+Failure to drop a class via AP Web or file a notification on the approved form in the Office of the Registrar will result in the grade of "F" or "FA."